- The octopus has 3 hearts

 Why Some Animals Have Multiple Hearts

 Tracing an evolutionary tree backward can be difficult.
-Animals in a family tree will sometimes lose traits that are generally defining features for their group — as is the case with dolphins losing their legs and retreating to life as aquatic mammals.
+Animals in a family tree will sometimes lose traits that are generally defining features for their group — as is the case with dolphins losing their legs and retreating to live as aquatic mammals.
 But the facts of the matter are that there are no known mammals, reptiles, amphibians, or birds with multiple hearts.
 That suggests that the development of more than one heart pump happened far back up the evolutionary tree.
-It also suggests that these additional hearts developed out of a need to survive in extreme or alien environments, or else it would be likely to recur in more places.
-Understandably, most of the animals with multiple hearts appear rather alien to humans.
+It also suggests that these additional hearts developed out of a need to survive in extreme or alien environments, or else they would be likely to recur in more places.
+Understandably, most animals with multiple hearts appear rather alien to humans.

 One of the most primitive and ubiquitous creatures with multiple hearts is the earthworm.
 The five hearts of this worm are more prototypes of a heart than the real thing, as they’re essentially just specialized blood vessels.
 Based on the known facts, there’s an argument to be made that cockroaches have 13 hearts — although some scientists argue that it instead possesses a single heart with 13 chambers.
 For hagfish, the poor quality of the water they live in necessitates a circulatory system that’s capable of filtration, and the result is a series of four hearts that can continue to operate for a full day and a half without oxygen.
 Both cuttlefish and squid possess three hearts, an evolution they also adapted to remediate the unique difficulties of the aquatic ecosystems they inhabit.